FishInMedi/PlaylistContinuation/README.md

 # PlaylistContinuation
-This code is our submission for the task of RecSys Challenge 2018
+This code is the submission for the task of RecSys Challenge 2018

 Team Name: FishInMedi